 - Red rash

-In order to properly diagnose your dog with sarcoptic mange, your veterinarian may perform the following:
+To properly diagnose your dog with sarcoptic mange, your veterinarian may perform the following:

 - Skin scraping